-The Company has neither accepted nor renewed any deposits in terms of Chapter V of the Act read with the Companies (Acceptance of Deposits) Rules, 2014 during the Financial Year 2019-20.
+The Company has neither accepted nor renewed any deposits in terms of Chapter V of the Act read with the Companies (Acceptance of Deposits) Rules, 2014 during the Financial Year 2020-21.

-12. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF THE ACT
+12. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS MADE UNDER SECTION 186 OF THE COMPANIES ACT, 2013

-The Company has not granted any loans, guarantees or made investments within the meaning of Section 186 of the Act during the Financial Year 2019-20.
+The Company has not granted any loans, guarantees or made investments within the meaning of Section 186 of the Act during the Financial Year 2020-21.

-13. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES
+13. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES and foreseen transactions.

-All related party transactions entered into by the Company during the Financial Year 2019-20 were in the ordinary course of business and on arm's length basis.
-All transactions with related parties were placed before Audit Committee and Audit Committee has also given omnibus approval for repetitive and foreseen transactions.
 The particulars of contracts or arrangements with related parties referred to in Section 188(1) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014 in the prescribed Form AOC - 2 is annexed as 'Annexure-A' to this Report.